vkoldus/raytracer_weekend/README.md

 * ImGUI
 * Eigen
+* libpng

-This means the code is a bit simpler (all the matrix math is not implemented but using Eigen instead) and some extra features were added thanks to ImGUI:
+This means the code is a bit simpler (all the matrix math is not implemented but using Eigen instead), allows rendering into png, and some extra features were added thanks to ImGUI:

 * Standalone window that presents the result instead of always generating a file.
 * Configuration dialog that allows experimenting with some options and seeing the result right away.